bjoernf73/DryDeploy/README.md

 ## SYNOPSIS
-DryDeploy.ps1 prepares your deployment platform (-Init, -Moduleinit), stores paths to a configuration combination of a GlobalConfig and a ModuleConfig, creates a plan of Actions to perform based on the configurations and any filters specified (-Plan), and applies the plan in the configured order (-Apply).
+DryDeploy.ps1 prepares your deployment platform (-Init, -Moduleinit), stores paths to a configuration combination of a EnvConfig and a ModuleConfig, creates a plan of Actions to perform based on the configurations and any filters specified (-Plan), and applies the plan in the configured order (-Apply).